appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-13-working-with-processflow-splitter.md

 ### What is Splitter Node?

 This node is used to split a data packet into smaller chunks for processing in small batches.
-There are three components in a splitter node of a processflow as shown below.
+There are four components in a splitter node of a processflow as shown below.

+**Node Description** : Here, you can provide a short description for the splitter node.

 **BatchSize**: Here you need to specify the number  of data to be present in each splitted data of the output file of the spiltter node.
 For example, suppose you have a data packet which contains 10 customer data and you applied a splitter